LlamaYeYe/PIP-CO-Startup-Systems/README.md

 This public modular build preserves the hardware-tested V84 startup, menu, audio, and playback behavior while using the normal pip-boy.com metadata installation path for MISC registration.

-## Installation

-Install through pip-boy.com or the holotape registry.

-The website creates the device-side `.info` registration from `metadata.json`, allowing PIP-CO Startup Systems to appear under **Items > MISC**.

-The required **Core** installs:

-- `HOLO/STARTUP_ANIMATIONS/APP.JS`
-- `HOLO/STARTUP_ANIMATIONS/TITLE.BIN`
-- `HOLO/STARTUP_ANIMATIONS/SELECT.JSON`

-Startup media is optional.
-Each startup requires its matching **AVI + WAV pair**.

-The app checks which media files are installed and only displays startup options when both required files are present.

-`APP.JS` does not create or overwrite `APPINFO/*.info`.
-Device registration is handled by the website/installer using `metadata.json`.

 ## Startup Choices

 ### Special Bootups